How to Maintain a Clean Kitchen

 And how often should perform kitchen cleaning?
 The time is getting more and more scarce every day and the last thing you would do is waste it for the sake of some kind of perfection.
 But what if I tell you, that you could reach this same flawlessness without having to make that many sacrifices.
 It is all about planning, timing, and motivation.
 Here are the things you need to do daily after you do the dishes.

 While cooking, baking, or even while just getting takeaway meals out of the boxes and putting them into plates you make a mess in the kitchen.
 And if you are kind of lazy or even just tired, you tend to leave them as they are and put them away eventually in a week time.
 This is a total DON’T. No matter how you feel and what you are up to, never leave this for tomorrow.
 Wash the dishes.
 Declutter the kitchen.
 Remove everything from every surface.
 It takes up to 10 minutes, I promise, and the results are fascinating.
 Your kitchen looks transformed.

 If there are no dirty mugs, empty boxes, long unused appliances, open kitchen books, and water bottles in your kitchen, it will look better for sure.
 This was the first step.
 But as you removed all these, you need to clean what was beneath them.
 You need to dust well and often.
 Buy a microfiber cloth and leave it somewhere handy.

 Clean with it every time you do the dishes and there wouldn’t be dust in this room again.
 At least you won’t see any.
 And often enough make sure that you will take care of the grease.
-The little tricky help of the professional cleaners come handy here and just on time.
+The little tricky help of a house cleaning service like LynneJean Cleaning come handy here and just on time.